 “Mom, who is going to eat so many bottles of jam,” questions Melissa.
 “This is not for us.
-I am making lots of jam to distribute among the homeless people at the shelters in our town for ‘International Day of Charity’, replies Melissa’s mom.
+I am making lots of jam.
+I will distribute it among the homeless people at the shelters in our town for ‘International Day of Charity'”, replies Melissa’s mom.

-“Mine is making jams,” chirps little Mel.
+“My mom is making jam,” chirps little Mel.
 “My mom has gone to her sister’s home to help her settle her new house.
 Can I do something to help?” asks Lindsay.
 “Come to my house tomorrow and I’ll ask mom what we can do to help her,” answers Jenny.

 Next day, Lindsay meets her friends.
 They talk to Jenny’s mom.

 “Can we do something for International Charity Day?” asks Jason.
 “Well, some of my friends are knitting mufflers, scarves, socks and shawls for the people at the homeless shelter.
 You can help pack the items and carry them to the shelters.”

 “Are you also making something, aunty?” questions Lindsay.
 “Yes, I am knitting woollens for the babies and toddlers,” smiles Jason’s mom.
 “Can I see some of them?” questions Lindsay, excitedly.
 “They are arranged in the blue basket in my bedroom.
 Go and take a look and tell me if you like them.”

 The three children run upstairs and coming back Lindsay cries, “They are lovely aunty.
 The colours are so pretty.
 I’m sure they will be greatly appreciated.”
 “Thanks, Lindsay.”
 “When should I come to help in the packing?” she asks.

 “My friends will come here with their stuff the day after tomorrow.
 You can come and help in packing and carrying all the items to the shelter.”
 “Right, I’ll be happy to help,” says Lindsay, going back home.